[HISTORY: Adopted by the Mayor and Board of Aldermen of the Town of Boonton 12-19-2011 by Ord. No. 23-2011. Amendments noted where applicable.]

-- RIGID PLASTICS (SMALL & LARGE)
+- RIGID PLASTICS (SMALL AND LARGE)

-- Acceptable rigid plastic items are large plastic toys, laundry baskets, kitty litter pails, plastic pet carriers, buckets including five-gallon buckets, soda and milk crates, plastic storage containers, plastic garbage and recycling containers, empty and dry plastic paint cans, plastic shelving, and plastic outdoor furniture without polyvinyl chloride (PVC) pipes.
+- Acceptable rigid plastic items are large plastic toys, laundry baskets, kitty litter pails, plastic pet carriers, buckets, including five-gallon buckets, soda and milk crates, plastic storage containers, plastic garbage and recycling containers, empty and dry plastic paint cans, plastic shelving, and plastic outdoor furniture without polyvinyl chloride (PVC) pipes.

 - A. Small rigid plastic items, those that fit into a residential recycling container, are accepted in the curbside collection program.

 - B. Large rigid plastic items are accepted only at the Boonton Recycling Center (Recycling Center) and shall be placed into the container or area that is labeled for rigid plastics recycling.
 Large rigid plastic items, those that do not fit into a curbside recycling container, are not accepted at curbside.
 These items must not be set out for curbside collection.